 A word of warning: do not try to save the form as an HTML page, and publish that page.
 This will not work.
 You must paste the code exactly as given.
 Do not attempt to alter, remove, or hide the mention “web form by FormSmarts”, or the link to our Privacy Policy.
 This would be a breach of our Terms of Use, and your account would risk to be terminated without notice.

 Any changes you make to a form using the form builder will show up straight away on your website.
 You do not need to update the embedding code.
-As a result of adding more fields, the frame containing the form may however not be large enough, and you will then need to re-publish the embedding code on your site.
+However, as a result of adding more fields, or changing a text box to a larger text area, the frame containing the form may no longer be high enough to fit the form.
+You will then need to re-publish the embedding code to your site.
 See the section about Form Sizing below.

-Forms are contained within an HTML frame (”iframe” for geeks).
-The frame has a fixed size, which is computed for each form, based on the number and type of fields used.
+Forms are contained within an HTML frame (“iframe” for geeks).
+The frame has a fixed size, which is computed for each form, based on several factors, like the number and type of fields used, and the form layout chosen.

-It is necessary to leave room for error messages that may need to be displayed during a form submission.
+It is necessary to leave room at the bottom of the form for error messages that may need to be displayed during a form submission.
 That’s the reason for the extra space at the bottom of a form.

-With time, you may have to add more fields to your form.
+With time, you may need to add more fields to your forms, but forget to refresh the form HTML code on your site.
 Since the frame height is hard-coded into the code on your website, the form may no longer fit into the frame, and a vertical scrollbar will then appear.
 That is not desirable on a usability standpoint, so you are advised to update the code on your site whenever you add new fields, or change a text box to a text area.

-You cannot embed more than one form in a given web page.
+It is against our terms of service to embed more than one form in a single web page.

 Posted by FormSmarts on

-Wednesday, May 21, 2008 at 12:30 pm in HTML form.
+May 21, 2008 at 12:30 pm in HTML form.

 Permalink

-| Comment
+· Comment

 I usually add a form at the bottom of my site, because people can directly request information from the site: my form is usually 4 to 5 fields long.